The Mt. Ebal Curse Tablet

 Let me know below in “comments”.

-Thank you for engaging this topic with me thus far!
+Thank you for engaging with this topic thus far!

-The next post examines an “ARWR” scan.
+The next post examines an “ARWR” photo.

 I look forward to continuing with you there.